 The rise of big data has spawned the new field of spatial data science: extracting knowledge from geospatial data and translating that knowledge into solutions.

-Our faculty explore the frontiers of advanced spatial data-driven analysis and the potential that results when combining artificial intelligence, image processing and machine learning with geospatial infrastructures.
+Our faculty explore the frontiers of advanced spatial analytics and the potential that results when combining artificial intelligence, image processing and machine learning with geospatial infrastructures.
 In our two new master’s degrees – an M.S. in Spatial Data Science offered with the Viterbi School of Engineering’s Department of Computer Science and an M.S. in Spatial Economics and Data Analysis (SEDA) offered with Dornsife’s Department of Economics – students become front-line scholars with our world-class faculty as they find new insights using spatial data science.

 Using Deep Learning Models for Image Recognition